Governikus/AusweisApp/docs/installation/README.en.rst

 HISTORY
   Each authentication is saved in the history.
-No personal data is saved, only the time of authentication, the service provider and the selected fields (without content).
+No personal data is saved, only the time of authentication, the provider and the selected fields (without content).
 Indicating HISTORY as false or true, the history function is deactivated or activated.
 Users are able to adjust the settings.